Background pattern

 • tricyclic antidepressants, such as amitriptyline;

-See the section “Pregnancy and Breastfeeding” for recommendations on contraception.
+See the section “Pregnancy and breast-feeding” for advice on contraception.

-Pregnancy and Breastfeeding
+Pregnancy and breast-feeding

-If you plan to become pregnant, discuss this with your doctor before stopping your contraceptive method and before becoming pregnant.
+If you are planning to become pregnant, talk to your doctor before stopping your contraceptive and before becoming pregnant.
 Your doctor may decide to change your treatment.

-Driving and Operating Machinery
+Driving and using machines

-3. How to Take Escarpilo
+3. How to take Escarpilo

 Adults

 400 mg once a day for one or two weeks, before increasing to the maintenance dose.
-Your doctor will decide if you should take this dose for one or two weeks.
+Your doctor will decide whether you should take this dose for one or two weeks.

 Maintenance dose